 Staring into the freezer trying to figure out what's for dinner?

 Struggling with your anxiety, depression, or other mental health?
 How about your child's or spouse's mental health?

 We have all been there before.

-Here are a few of your problems:
+Here are a few problems/issues that I focus on:

 - Not knowing what is happening on what day and what time and where. (ie. Lil' Jimmy's practice is Weds at 4p at Blue Rhino fields, not Monday at 5p Alliance fields)